TheLeopard65/CTF-Writeups-2024/IRON-CTF-2024/README.md

 io.interactive()
 ```

-Here is the Otpt of the script:
+Here is the Output of the script:
 ```
 ┌──(kali㉿LEOPARD-PC)-[~/ironCTF/introspection-COMPLETED]
 └─$ python3 solve.py